| Series | Countries | Live Scores | Fixtures | Results | News |

 1974

 A world-class Zimbabwean fast bowler is born.
-Heath Streak wass probably the only one there has ever been, and the paucity of his team's bowling resources made his efforts all the more outstanding.
+Heath Streak was probably the only one there has ever been, and the paucity of his team's bowling resources made his efforts all the more outstanding.
 Streak was a muscular, indefatigable seamer, who following the retirement of key players developed his lower-order batting to such an extent that he was regarded as an allrounder in his own right.
 With a howitzer throw from the boundary, and some gutsy captaincy in a tough period for Zimbabwean cricket, he proved a very useful player indeed, but he missed almost a year after falling out in a major way with Zimbabwe Cricket.
-He returned to bolster a weakened side in March 2005 but then concentrated more on county cricket and the chances of another comeback for Zimbabwe dwindled.
-He signed a contract with the ICL in early 2008 and represented Ahmedabad Rockets.
+He returned to bolster a weakened side in March 2005 but then concentrated more on county cricket.
+After the end of his playing career, Streak took on coaching roles with Bangladesh and Zimbabwe.
+In 2021, Streak received an eight-year ban from the ICC after being charged with - and admitting to - five breaches of the anti-corruption code, including accepting a payment in bitcoins from a potential corruptor.

 1954

 A World Cup-winning coach is born in Colombo.
 After a modest career that included seven low-key Test appearances for Australia between March and November 1979 in the days of World Series Cricket, Dav Whatmore turned his hand to coaching.
 He masterminded Sri Lanka's famous World Cup win in 1996, and after a brief spell at Lancashire, went back for a second term.
 In 2003, he took over as Bangladesh's coach.
 The team had a few successes under him, including their first series win, a famous one-day victory over Australia in Cardiff, and a place in the 2007 World Cup Super Eights, but he chose to quit the post after the tournament.
-He was keen to get the India job, left vacant by Greg Chappell, but was turned down, and instead accepted a role as the director of the country's National Cricket Academy.
-In 2009 he left that to coach the Kolkata Knight Riders in the IPL.
-After two seasons (2010 and 2011) with the franchise, Whatmore took over as the Pakistan national coach.
+He served as director of India's National Cricket Academy, and in 2009 went on to coach Kolkata Knight Riders in the IPL.
+After two seasons (2010 and 2011) with the franchise, Whatmore took over as the Pakistan national coach, staying in the job for nearly two years, and coached Zimbabwe after that.

 1959